A. Griffith, Jr.

 Emile Griffith lived in Hempstead, Long Island, New York,

 in his remaining years with his longtime -- 35 years -- partner

 Luis A. Rodrigo until Emile succumbed in 2013 at age of 75!

-If you have photos of Emile Griffith, please send them to the S.V.A.
+If you have photos of Emile Griffith, please send them or copies of the pix

 [Friday night, June 27